vlinga2/FetchRewards/README.md

 Classes: <br />
 1.MainActivity <br />
-2.CustomAdapter : Recycklerview's adapter. <br />
+2.CustomAdapter : RecyclerView's adapter. <br />
 3.ListItem: This is data type of each list item for the recycler view. <br />

 Contents of classes: